 UPDATE – Read National Geographic blog about the KHS BioBlitz by Amber Strong Makaiau.

-Amber Strong Makaiau, Associate Specialist in the College of Education (COE) Institute for Teacher Education Secondary Program, won the first C3 – College, Career, and Civic Life – Teachers Inquiry Challenge in collaboration with Kailua High School (KHS) social studies teachers, COE social studies teacher candidates, and the Hawai‘i National Geographic Alliance.
+Amber Strong Makaiau, Associate Specialist in the College of Education (COE) School of Teacher Education Secondary Program, won the first C3 – College, Career, and Civic Life – Teachers Inquiry Challenge in collaboration with Kailua High School (KHS) social studies teachers, COE social studies teacher candidates, and the Hawai‘i National Geographic Alliance.

 The three-week C3 Framework National Geographic BioBlitz inquiry was designed for social studies students at KHS.
 During the Spring 2016 semester, seven of the high school’s teachers, including COE teacher candidates, planned and carried out the inquiry with 250 students.